 What Classes Are Available and Best to Take Online?

 A relatively small percentage of massage schools offer some of their classes online.
 According to a survey published by the AMTA, 19% of schools offer online courses for their entry level programs, up from 17% in 2017.
-And at that, the few online classes offered mainly focus on basics such as anatomical terms and diet and nutrition information rather than massage techniques.
+And at that, the few online massage therapy courses offered mainly focus on basics such as anatomical terms and diet and nutrition information rather than massage techniques.

 A growing percentage of massage therapy schools are, however, offering continuing education classes online, which build on the skills of therapists who have mastered the basics of massage techniques.

-What Are Some Pros and Cons of Online Classes?
+What Are Some Pros and Cons of Online Massage Therapy Courses?

 In general, online courses are popular because of their convenience.
 It may be easier to fit online classes into your already hectic life—you don’t have to commute to class, and some online courses are even self-paced, which means you can complete them on your own time, whenever works for you.